ClimateMind/climatemind-backend/docs/contribute-as-a-python-dev/how-to-update-docs/documentation/how-to-change-the-developer-guide.md

 * files are not duplicated
 * check that links in `.md` files are not pointing to `app.gitbook.com`
 * check that links in `.md` files are pointing to existing pages.
+* The first H1 title in the file should be equal to the file name.
+Otherwise, GitBook will create a new empty file.&#x20;

 ## Any other way